ttoommxx/grammafy/README.md

 ## installation and use

-Any new python version should work, tested on Linux using Python 3.10 and 3.11.
+Any new python version should work, tested on Arch Linux using Python 3.10 and 3.11.
 Download the repo with
 ```
 git clone https://github.com/ttoommxx/grammafy
 ```